ldbc/sigmod2014-contest-graphblas/README.md

 ./restart-neo4j.sh
 ```

-Once Neo4j is running, open the web browswer and delete redundant `KNOWS` edges:
+Once Neo4j is running, open the web browser and delete the redundant `KNOWS` edges (thus effective converting the `KNOWS` graph to directed which is the recommended way of storing undirected edges in a graph database):

 ```
 MATCH (p1:Person)-[k:KNOWS]->(p2:Person)